nes-lab/shepherd-tools/shepherd_core/README.md

 - decode waveforms (gpio-state & timestamp) to UART
 - create an inventory (used versions of software, hardware)

 See [examples](https://github.com/orgua/shepherd-datalib/tree/main/shepherd_core/examples) for more details.
-Most functionality is showcases there.
+Most functionality is showcased there.
 The [extra](https://github.com/orgua/shepherd-datalib/tree/main/shepherd_core/extra)-directory holds data-generators relevant for the testbed.
 Notably is a trafficbench-experiment that's used to derive the link-matrix.

 ### Data-Models in Detail